 - www.marktplaats.nl: Check ‘watersport en Boten’ for private sales.

-- Schepen Binnenstad Amsterdam: www.sba2000.dds.nl – an owners’ association representing the interests of boat-livers in the centre of Amsterdam.
+- Schepen Binnenstad Amsterdam: www.sba2000.dds.nl – an owners’ association representing the interests of boat-livers in the center of Amsterdam.

-- Waternet: www.waternet.nl – they administer all the moorings etc..
-Get an idea of prices in Amsterdam, or download their useful app that offers all the information you need for navigating Amsterdam’s canals.
+- Waternet: www.waternet.nl – they administer all the moorings etc. Download their useful app that offers all the information you need for navigating Amsterdam’s canals.

-- Scheepsmakelaardij Enkhuizen: www.scheepsmakelaardij.nl – once renown for selling traditional-style barges and other crafts, now offering advice, valuations and help with sales negiotiations and transactions.
+- Scheepsmakelaardij Enkhuizen: www.scheepsmakelaardij.nl – once renown for selling traditional-style barges and other crafts, now offering advice, valuations, and help with sales negotiations and transactions.